Protestors Face Off With Law Enforcement At County Courthouse; Tear Gas Used After Incident On Balcony; Lee Mobilizes Guard And Seeks Further Investigation Into Nashville Unrest

 In another tense night in downtown Chattanooga, some in the group knocked off a light post at the historic building, prompting the move to force them down.

 A witness said, "They were on the steps of the courthouse on the jail side on Walnut Street.
-Some of the protesters went to the top of the steps and were trying to tear down a banner that was strung between two light posts.
+Some of the protesters went to the top of the steps and were pulling on a banner that was strung between two light posts.

-"Then another guy seemed to think it was a good idea, and it looked like he was trying to do it to the other one.
-People in the crowd were calling out for them to not break it.

-"Law enforcement ran up the stairs and threw the guys to the ground and handcuffed them.
+"Law enforcement ran up the stairs and threw the two to the ground and handcuffed them.
 People got upset.

 "Some of them started approaching the officers.
 Many, many more officers came up the steps to hold them back.
 There was a little tussle at one point, but then everyone was staying back while officers were pointing very large guns at the crowd - maybe rubber bullet guns? maybe tear gas?